Kareadita/Kavita/README.md

 option which provides funding, and you get a benefit.

 ## Kavita+
 [Kavita+](https://wiki.kavitareader.com/kavita+) is a paid subscription that offers premium features that otherwise wouldn't be feasible to include in Kavita.
-It is ran and operated by majora2007, the creator and developer of Kavita.
+It is run and operated by [majora2007](https://github.com/majora2007), the creator and primary developer of Kavita.

 If you are interested, you can use the promo code [`FIRSTTIME`](https://buy.stripe.com/00gcOQanFajG0hi5ko?prefilled_promo_code=FIRSTTIME) for your initial signup for a 50% discount on the first month (2$).
 This can be thought of as donating to Kavita's development and getting some sweet features out of it.

 **If you already contribute via OpenCollective, please reach out to majora2007 for a provisioned license.**

 ## Localization
 Thank you to [Weblate](https://hosted.weblate.org/engage/kavita/) who hosts our localization infrastructure pro bono.
 If you want to see Kavita in your language, please help us localize.
+Drop by the discord and signup for the `Translator` role.

 <a href="https://hosted.weblate.org/engage/kavita/">
 <img src="https://hosted.weblate.org/widget/kavita/horizontal-auto.svg" alt="Translation status" />